The Sharing Group Discussion: Can Reason Alone Prove the Existence of God?

 Brother Colin Turner: It is important that the theological truths which inform our belief in one God stand up to critical scrutiny, that is, that they are logically sound and thus rational.
 God’s Being as He is in and of Himself may well be beyond the realms of reason, but that is a different issue entirely.
 The truth claims that we make about God as He is Manifest in Creation, that is, the God of belief, have to be watertight, and indeed are watertight.

 Brother Abdul-Halim Vazquez: Brother James Currie, you said, “Axiomatic deductive logic is broader than mathematics.”
 I agree.
 But there are few possibly areas outside of mathematics where rigorous axiomatic logic can definitively prove anything interesting.
-Most of the time, there is a trade-off where if we sacrifice a little bit of rigor and take a few small leaps, we can prove more things.
+Most of the time, there is a trade-off where if we sacrifice a little bit of rigour and take a few small leaps, we can prove more things.

 Brother Justin Taylor: Last night, I saw something relative to this question: I have been reading the psychology of God by Dr. Chittick, something which interested me about what he would suggest God does, apparently from the Qur’an, leave signs for those who have eyes to see.
 In the heavens and on earth.
-I have always believed this before I read it anyway.
+I have always believed this before I read it, anyway.
 Last night, I was walking along the strand at my home.
 It is a walk along the ocean and because I live in a warm place, people were there in early evening with families and for exercise and such like.
 The local astronomy group had set up some telescopes to garner public interest in their group.
 I looked at the moon and I looked at Jupiter.
 As I was talking to one of the club members, he explained to me that Jupiter has a very strong resonance, created from the moons, and if we were able to reach there in a craft, it would be ripped apart by this resonance.
 The other thing it does is attract meteors to it, and destroys them, that would otherwise come to the Earth.
 I smiled and understood this to be the Work of God protecting this planet.

 Brother Mansoor Rizvi: Here is a side question.
 What are the logical flaws, if any, of relying on the concept of the Creator only through divine texts?

 Brother Justin Taylor: Divine texts are not the personal experience of God.
-They point the direction but remember, Abraham (a.s.) did not have them, and neither did Moses (a.s.), until they were Given.
+They point the direction, but remember, Abraham (a.s.) did not have them, and neither did Moses (a.s.), until they were Given.

 Brother James Currie: Brother Abdul-Halim Vazquez, I am not sure that mathematics proves anything interesting either, unless applied to the real world.
 That application to the real world also requires certain axiomatic assumptions, but these are also probably not to your level of mathematical rigour.
 However, it is precisely those sorts of axiomatic assumptions that allow the theological deductions we are speaking about.